2017 French riots: Investigation

+Three of the officers - Marc-Antoine Castelain, Jeremie Dulin, and Tony Hochart - were ultimately charged with voluntary violence resulting in permanent disability.
+A trial on these charges took place in January 2024 and ended with the three defendants being found guilty of voluntary violence not resulting in permanent disability, the court holding that Luhaka's injuries were not debilitating enough to be considered a permanent injury.
+All three officers received suspended prison sentences.

 Previous offenses

 French daily L'Humanité has reported that the Police Commissioner of Aulnay-sous-Bois in 2008 was sentenced to one-year suspended sentence and one year disqualification for not preventing a crime.
 A police officer had placed a trim between the buttocks of a person who had committed a road offense, who then had accused the police of having "threatened to sodomise."
 The commissioner, who had arrived at the scene, had remained passive in the face to the actions of his subordinates.

 Aftermath

 Following the initial reports of the assault on Théo, there was unrest for two nights in Aulnay-sous-Bois.
 Several cars were set on fire, bus shelters had windows smashed and suburb had its street lighting knocked out.
 Five people were arrested.
 The unrest later spread to other suburbs of Paris.
 On Saturday 11 February, a crowd of people gathered to protest police brutality in Bobigny.
 While the protest was mostly peaceful, a small group of protestors began throwing objects at police and setting cars on fire.
 Police responded by deploying tear gas and arresting 37 people.
 The next night, 12 February, around 50 youths gathered in Argenteuil and began throwing objects at police.
 They also set cars and garbage bins on fire and attacked a public bus.
 The group assault the bus's driver and also assaulted a journalist.
 11 people, eight of them minors, were arrested.
 A group of South Korean tourists were mugged on a coach bus by rioters in Paris.

 More clashes occurred in Paris on 15 February, with police deploying tear gas.
 On the night of the 15th, 49 people were arrested around Paris after engaging in similar behaviors with most of the unrest occurring near the Gare du Nord and Place de la République.
 21 people were also arrested in Rouen the same night.